masuday/Blupf90TutorialStandard/renum_basic.md

 $$
     y_{ijk} = A_{i} + S_{j} + \beta x_{ijk} + e_{ijk}
 $$
-This model is actually the same as one introduced in the previous chapter as a fixed effect model; The first column is animal ID, the next 2 columns are fixed cross-classified effects, and the third one is a fixed regression.
+This model is actually the same as those used one introduced in the previous chapter as a fixed effect model; The first column is animal ID, the next 2 columns are fixed cross-classified effects, and the third one is a fixed regression.
 So, this example tries to produce a similar data set used before.

 RENUMF90 will read the only necessary columns in the raw data-file, as described in the instruction file.
 The following instruction file demonstrates the renumbering of column 2 and 3 as fixed cross-classified effects, column 4 as a covariate, and column 5 as a phenotype.
 In this case, column 1 will not be used.

 ~~~~~{language=renumf90 caption="renum1.txt"}
 DATAFILE